 - At All Hallows it is expected that many pupils will study a Foreign Language at Key Stage 4.
 Pupils may choose French or German (if German has been studied at Key Stage 3).
 There is also the option to study both languages.
-There has been a high take up of this option in the past with many pupils achieving a very high level of success in both languages.
-It should be noted that the ability to speak and understand a foreign language is a very valuable skill in life as well as in the modern workplace. - Grade awarded 9-1.

-A GCSE in French or German is important if:

-- You are likely to apply to one of the Universities which require a GCSE language. - You are thinking of one day applying to do an arts, law, humanities or business course where Universities will expect you to have the English Baccalaureate. - You are thinking of becoming a primary school teacher. - You are interested in travelling, or working in the tourism industry. - You may wish to pick up another language later on. - You are thinking of continuing with a language at A Level. - You are interested in subjects such as Engineering or Management, where the best jobs
+There has been a high take up of this option in the past with many pupils achieving a very high level of success in both languages. - A GCSE in French or German is important if: - You are likely to apply to one of the Universities which require a GCSE language. - You are thinking of one day applying to do an arts, law, humanities or business course where universities will expect you to have the English Baccalaureate. - You are thinking of becoming a primary school teacher. - You are interested in travelling, or working in the tourism industry. - You may wish to pick up another language later on. - You are thinking of continuing with a language at A Level. - You are interested in subjects such as Engineering or Management, where the best jobs often involve an international dimension. - You would enjoy studying abroad for one year as part of your degree course.